Minho Kim

 • GeoAI (Remote Sensing & GIScience)

-• Risk & Resilience of Complex Systems
+• Risk & Resilience in Complex Systems

 • Network Science